Business Law Obligation and Contract: What You Need to Know

 There are several obligations that are assumed for all contracts under general contract law.
 These include:

 - The obligation to be fair and honest

 - The obligation to avoid using coercion or force.

 In certain situations, the obligations of a party under contract may be transferred to another.
 When one party outsources its contract obligations, this is called contract delegation.

 For example, if a homeowner enters into a contract with a construction company to have an addition put on his or her house, the construction company may bring in other companies to handle certain pieces of the project, such as plumbing or painting.
 The construction company is still keeping its obligations according to the original agreement, but it is not performing every action itself.

 If you need help with business law obligation and contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.